 People often use the terms sex and gender interchangeably, but they have different meanings:

 - “Sex” refers to the physical characteristics that differentiate male, female, and intersex bodies.

 - “Gender” refers to a person’s identity and how they feel inside.
 Examples include man, woman, nonbinary, agender, bigender, genderfluid, pangender, and trans.
 A person’s gender identity may be different from the sex they were assigned at birth.

 Hives are red or skin-colored bumps that can become itchy.
 They can occur on any part of your skin.

 They’re an allergic response to a range of substances, including:

 It’s important to see a doctor to diagnose the underlying cause of your hives, because these may be symptoms of a severe allergic reaction.
 They may recommend topical or oral antihistamines to help treat your hives.
 These drugs block histamines, the natural chemical in your skin that causes hives.

 If you get hives regularly, your doctor may recommend that you see an allergist.
 An allergist will determine what substances you’re allergic to so you can avoid the allergens in the future.

-There are a few different autoimmune disorders that may cause a rash under your breast.
-Autoimmune disorders are chronic conditions that cannot be cured, but you can treat the symptoms.
+There are different autoimmune disorders that may cause a rash under your breast.
+Autoimmune disorders are chronic and can’t be cured, but you can manage the symptoms.

-Patches of inflamed red or reddish-gray skin that itch severely are signs of eczema, or atopic dermatitis.
-Eczema can develop small, fluid-filled bumps that ooze and crust over.
+Patches of inflamed skin that itch severely are symptoms of eczema (atopic dermatitis).
+People with eczema can develop small, fluid-filled bumps that ooze and crust over.